losol/positor/readme.txt

 * Added grid with featured posts on front page
 * Fixed tag links not working.
 * Better styling of comment form.

+= 1.1.7 - 30.06.2017 =
+* Fixed escaping of some output
+* Live preview of title and description editing in Customizer.

 == Credits ==